timosaarinen/opengl2030/README.md

 # Open Graphics Library 2030

-- In the spirit, simplicity and beauty of the OpenGL.. *ES 3.0* rendering system specification (no, not the 1.1 one)
+- In the spirit, simplicity and beauty of the OpenGL.. *ES 3.0* rendering system specification _(devnote: no, not the 1.1 one)_
 - Simplified from all the non-essentials, except where to avoid boilerplate and ease the learning curve (getting things fast on the screen)
 - Defines an API through which a client app can control rendering and allows for IHV (GPU) drivers
 - For current immediate mode and tiled rendering architectures and future approaches